“Do not try to bend the spoon — that’s impossible. Instead, only try to realise the truth: there is no spoon.”

 And as soon as you understand that, you can figure the Matrix out and start bending its rules.

-The question is: can it really be possible that a positive change with extraordinarily practical implications could be as simple as changing what you believe?
+The question is: is it really possible that a positive change with extraordinarily practical implications be as simple as changing what you believe?

 We think there is a spoon and we don’t believe we can bend it.

 I hear people say “well that’s all very neat but we do live in the real world Amy and we have all these issues”.

 Then they return to their fear-based thinking convincing themselves of all the ways the world could fall apart.
 With that negative fantasy established, they then cater to all their fears by creating constant limitation and convincing themselves that they are helpless in the face of doom.

 But with all this negative imagining, we create the very thing we are trying to avoid.